Koy Hermitage

 Who Should Book

 Koy Hermitage is the right choice if: you're staying at Sport Hotel Hermitage and want one serious dinner during your stay; you're celebrating something and need a restaurant that can hold the weight of the occasion; or you're a regular Japanese counter diner who wants to see what Matsuhisa's Mediterranean-ingredient philosophy produces outside Barcelona.
 It's less right for large groups looking for a sociable, share-everything dinner, the counter format and tasting menu structure both work against that.
-For groups of six or more, check availability for the dining room configuration rather than the counter, and contact the hotel directly.
+For groups of six or more, check availability for the dining room configuration rather than the counter, contact the hotel directly.

 For broader context on dining in the region, see our full Soldeu restaurants guide.
 If you're planning accommodation around this meal, our full Soldeu hotels guide covers the options.
 For bar recommendations after dinner, our full Soldeu bars guide is the place to start.
 You can also explore wineries and experiences in Soldeu for fuller trip planning.